ministryofjustice/cloud-platform-terraform-dms/README.md

 # AWS DMS Terraform module

-**NOTE: This repository is not supported by Clould Platform anymore and it is archived**

 This terraform module will create a full DMS stack.

-In the context of that module, the AWS Database Migration Service is used to migrate pure data from one RDS to another.
+The AWS Database Migration Service is used to migrate data from a database (RDS or external) to an RDS instance in the Cloud platform VPC.

-**THIS MODULE IS MEANT FOR THE CLOUD-PLATFORM TEAM TO USE**

-**DO NOT COMMIT ANYTHING TO THE ENVIRONMNENT CODEBASE**

-The plan is for this module to be use locally, against a local state, outside of any pipeline.
-The reasons for this are :
- - This is a one-off/temporary infrastructure component, that needs to be deleted once it has fulfilled its duty.
- - This module requires database credentials to be passed to it.

 ## Pre-requirements

- 1 - The _source_ RDS needs to have its _Public Accessibility_ settings turned on.
+ 1 - The _source_ database needs to have its _Public Accessibility_ settings turned on (or the equivalent firewall rule in other environments)
- 2 - The _source_ RDS's parameter group need to comply with :
+ 2 - For Postgrs-to-Postgres, the _source_ RDS's parameter group need to comply with :
    - rds.logical_replication = 1
    - max_replication_slots > 5